 (j) Each of the Security Documents (i) has been duly authorized by the Issuers and each of the Signing Guarantors and (ii) will be duly authorized by each of the Closing Guarantors and, when executed and delivered in accordance with the terms of the applicable Security Documents by the Issuers and/or each applicable Guarantor, will constitute a valid and legally binding agreement of each Issuer and/or each applicable Guarantor, enforceable against the Issuers and/or each applicable Guarantor in accordance with its terms, subject to the Enforceability Exceptions.
-The Security Documents, when executed and delivered in connection with the sale of the Securities, will create in favor of the Collateral Agent for the benefit of itself, the Trustee and the holders of the Notes, valid and enforceable security interests in and liens on the Collateral and, (i) upon the filing of appropriate Uniform Commercial Code financing statements in United States jurisdictions as set forth on Schedule III hereto and the Issuers or the applicable Guarantor in such Collateral will be perfected security interests and liens (to the extent that such security interests and liens can be perfected by the filing of Uniform Commercial Code financing statements or the taking of such other actions) and (ii) upon the delivery of any pledged capital stock and pledged debt instruments to the Collateral Agent, the security interests and liens on the rights of the Issuers or the applicable Guarantor in such Collateral will be perfected security interests and liens, in each case superior to and prior to the liens of all third persons other than the Permitted Liens.
+The Security Documents, when executed and delivered in connection with the sale of the Securities, will create in favor of the Collateral Agent for the benefit of itself, the Trustee and the holders of the Notes, valid and enforceable security interests in and liens on the Collateral and, (i) upon the filing of appropriate Uniform Commercial Code financing statements in United States jurisdictions as set forth on Schedule III hereto and the taking of the other actions, in each case as further described in the Security Documents, the security interests in and liens on the rights of the Issuers or the applicable Guarantor in such Collateral will be perfected security interests and liens (to the extent that such security interests and liens can be perfected by the filing of Uniform Commercial Code financing statements or the taking of such other actions) and (ii) upon the delivery of any pledged capital stock and pledged debt instruments to the Collateral Agent, the security interests and liens on the rights of the Issuers or the applicable Guarantor in such Collateral will be perfected security interests and liens, in each case superior to and prior to the liens of all third persons other than the Permitted Liens.